top of page

 PHOTOTHERAPY USAGE DURING SESSIONS

-This text was taken from the Optimus Lumina website.
+The text and photos were taken from the Optimus Lumina website.

 Phototherapy is a non-invasive, drug-free device that uses red, infrared, and blue light to assist in the healing of injuries, wounds, and infections.